 This meaty, sweet white fish is a satisfying choice in a number of different preparations.

-Whenever we get more halibut in our Sitka Salmon Shares deliveries, we’re delighted.
+Whenever we get more halibut in our community supported fishery deliveries, we're delighted.

 Another delectable way to prepare halibut is broiled with a homemade blackening seasoning.
 A creamy yogurt sauce tops it off perfectly.

 Since there's no one right way to make blackening seasoning, just keep in mind that each brand can result in a slightly different flavor.